foocheung/sqs_v2/paper.md

 `sqs` is implemented as a modular Shiny application [@chang2021shiny] using the Golem framework [@fay2021golem], which supports reproducibility, testing, and maintainability.
 The application leverages the tidyverse ecosystem [@wickham2019tidyverse] for data manipulation and Apache Arrow [@richardson2022arrow] for efficient handling of large datasets.

 The architecture separates functionality into reusable modules for data input, processing, visualization, and export.
 This modular design enables extension of QC metrics and features without major refactoring.
-Core QC functions are centralized to ensure consistency and reduce duplication.
+Core QC functions are centralized in `global.R` to ensure consistency and reduce duplication.

 Design decisions emphasize usability and reproducibility.
 A tab-based interface enables progressive disclosure, allowing users to perform basic QC workflows immediately while accessing advanced features as needed.
 Integration with R Markdown ensures that all outputs are reproducible and compatible with standard research documentation workflows.